syguan96/Novel-StyleGAN-Inversion-Papers/README.md

 ## 3D application
 1. [DO 2D GANS KNOW 3D SHAPE?
 UNSUPERVISED 3D SHAPE RECONSTRUCTION FROM 2D IMAGE GANS](https://arxiv.org/pdf/2011.00844.pdf). [github](https://github.com/XingangPan/GAN2Shape)
-  - A fancy pipline in which takes gan inversion as a render step can unsupervised reconstructed 3D infos of objects.
+  - A fancy pipline in which takes gan inversion to reduce the artifacts of hand-crafted images, so that enabling training decompositional network.
   - They use discriminator's feature and l2 regularization term to constraint gan inversion step.

 ## Tools